shellrow/nscan/README.md

 This tool also serves as a test for my following projects.
 - [default-net](https://github.com/shellrow/default-net) Cross-platform library for network interface and gateway
 - [netscan](https://github.com/shellrow/netscan) Cross-platform network scan library

+## Additional Notes
+Support for VM environments is in progress.
+Results may not be correct.